Brandon300055/vote-by-blockchain/README.md

 * votes are made immutiable and would prevent voter frude
 * did in like 15 min where is election compition?

-Add to at your hearts contempt
+contributions to at your hearts contempt